aurotripathy/date-normalizing-with-attention/README.md

 There are existing Keras Models that learn this task and it is taught in an NLP Coursera Course on sequence Learning.

-This is a PyTorch version thae feels a bit more natural for all the great reasons (I won't elaboraet therm here).
+This is a PyTorch version that feels a bit more natural for all the great reasons (I won't elaborate therm here).

 ### The Date Conversion Model